 - Conduct Constructability Reviews to improve quality of designs and identify issues that may affect the constructability of a project. - Conduct mandated VE studies to meet federal regulations. - Conduct other VE studies, as requested. - Conduct PCRs for each requested project.
 Enter PCR information into database.
-Issue Fact Sheets for each PCR.
-Activity is contingent on being able to hire an engineer to administer. - Develop methodologies for measuring safety performance of projects at least 3 years after construction is complete. - Evaluate projects, as identified, for performance of design objectives after construction is complete.
+Issue Fact Sheets for each PCR. - Develop methodologies for measuring safety performance of projects at least 3 years after construction is complete. - Evaluate projects, as identified, for performance of design objectives after construction is complete.
 Document lessons learned. - Assist project managers in safety analysis on highway design projects. - Identify and follow up on issues identified as EI. - Continue to develop and update policy and procedures for all aspects of each program. - Publish the Quality Matters newsletter, containing content about findings from program reviews and design innovations. - Develop and publish Tech Briefs, each focused on a single, important topic identified through the reviews (contingent on hiring another person). - Archive and map project plans and make available on archival website. - Upon special request, provide analysis of data collected through the QAB program areas. - Ensure consistency and quality of design products delivered by KYTC. - Oversee outsourced activities.